RAHS Library Collections

 Married couple Josephine Ethel Foster (1870-1955) and Arthur George Foster (1861-1924) shared a passion for photography and Australian history.
 Arthur and Ethel were among the first members to join the Australian Historical Society (later RAHS) in 1901.
 They were awarded RAHS Fellowships in 1921 and 1924, respectively, to honour their contributions to the organisation and Australian history.

-In January 1901, the NSW State government announced its plans to clear the cemetery to make way for Central Station.
-The Fosters responded by dedicating every weekend for two years to drawing monuments, transcribing headstone inscriptions and taking photographs before the bodies were exhumed and reinterred in other sites.
-Dead Central, the 2019 State Library of NSW exhibition, drew heavily on the Fosters’ comprehensive documentation of Devonshire Street Cemetery to explain the historical and cultural significance of the site.
+In January 1901, the NSW Government announced plans to clear the Devonshire Street Cemetery to make way for Central Station.
+In response, the Fosters spent every weekend for two years documenting the site.
+They drew monuments, transcribed headstone inscriptions, and took photographs—preserving a detailed record before the remains were relocated.
+Their work has proven invaluable: the State Library of NSW’s 2019 exhibition Dead Central relied heavily on the Fosters’ documentation to explore the historical and cultural significance of the cemetery and its removal.

 About the Foster Collection